-Table 1-1 A Conceptual comparison of LVM and VxVM (Continued)
+Table 1.
+A Conceptual comparison of LVM and VxVM

-LVM Term VxVM Term LVM VxVM User data is containe ed in physical extents in LVM and subdisks i n VxVM.
-The LVM physical extents are of a fixed length.
-LVM allocates space in terms of physical extents which is a set of physical disk blocks on a physical volume.
-The extent size for all physical volumes within a volume group must be the same, and is usually 4 MB.
-VxVM allocates disk space in term of subdisks which is a set of physical disk blocks representing a specific portion of a VxVM disk and is of arbitrary size. hysical disk blocks size.
-LVM metadata Private Region LVM metadata and t he Private Region are similar conceptually.
-In LVM, metadata is stored in a reserved a rea in the disk.
-In VxVM, the private region of a disk contains various on-disk structures that are used by the Volume Manager for various internal purposes.
-Private regions can also contain copies of a disk group's configuration, and copies of the disk group's kernel log.
-Unused Physical Ext cent Free Space LVM contains unused physical extents that are not part of a logical volume, but are part of the volume group.
-Similarly, free space is an area of a disk under VxVM that is not allocated to any subdisk or reserved for use by any other Volume Manager object.
-Mirrors Mirrors (Plexes) Both LVM and VxVM support mirrors.
+Both LVM and VxVM support mirrors.
 Mirrors can be used to store multiple copies of a volume's data on separate disks.

 In LVM, you can create mirrors using the MirrorDisk/UX product.
 Mirrors allow duplicate copies of the extents to be kept on separate physical volumes.
 MirrorDisk/UX supports up to 3 copies of the data.

 A VxVM mirror consists of plexes.
 Each plex is a copy of the volume.
 A plex consists of one or more subdisks located on one or more disks.
 VxVM volumes can have up to 32 mirrors (where each plex is a copy of data).
 Mirroring features are available with an additional license.

-Table 1-1 A Conceptual comparison of LVM and VxVM (Continued) ----------- ---

-LVM Term VxVM Term

-LVM VxVM

-Export Deport

 In LVM, exporting removes volume group information from /etc/lvmtab.
-The volume group must have already been deactivated. lvmtab.
-The volume
+The volume group must have already been deactivated.

-Similarly in VxVM, deport makes a disk group inaccessible by the system. e system.
+Similarly in VxVM, deport makes a disk group inaccessible by the system.

-Import Import

 In LVM, import adds a volume group to the system and the volume group information to /etc/lvmtab but does not make the volumes accessible.
 The volume group must be activated by the vgchange -a y command in order to make volumes accessible.

 In VxVM, import imports a disk group and makes the diskgroup accessible by the system.

-Bad Block Pool No similar term
+Bad Block Pool

+No similar term

 In LVM, the bad block pool provides for the transparent detection of bad disk sectors, and the relocation of data from bad to good disk sectors.

 The bad block reallocation feature does not exist in VxVM because the vectoring of bad blocks is now done by most hardware.

-/etc/lvmtab No similar term

-/etc/lvmtab is a file accessible by a system e that contains informa m. ation about volume gro ups that are
+The /etc/lvmtab file contains information about volume groups that are accessible by a system.